netwerk-digitaal-erfgoed/ner-not-pipeline/README.md

 Bases on the configuration all the NoT sources are queried.
 The results are processed in the order defined in the config file.
 As soon as one of the found pref- or altLabels has an exact match with the named entity the URI of this term is returned and the processing of the result stops.

-The current version lacks keeping track of previous queries and results so the multiple queries are doing for the same keyword or enitity.
+The result is written as semicolon delimited CSV file with basename of the input file.
+The outfile contains the complete term information as found in the Network of Terms results.